What to do about Money in Ecuador

 |Latest US Dollar Exchange Rate

 Standard US dollar notes are used and the coins (cents, nickels, dimes and quarters) are a mixture of US and locally-produced coins.
-All this means that any American money you have in a drawer somewhere at home will be perfectly usable in Ecuador.
+All this means that any American money you have in a drawer somewhere at home will be perfectly usable as money in Ecuador.

 Setting a budget for your holiday in Ecuador